Imagine your perfect landscape.

-Rustic Landscape Styles
+Rustic Landscape Design Style

 For that reason, it goes perfectly with any style home that is made with natural materials in their natural state — unpolished wood, for instance.

-PROS: Materials are easy to find, so they cost less, and the maintenance required is usually less intense.
+Pros of rustic landscape design: Materials are easy to find, so they cost less, and the maintenance required is usually less intense.

-CONS: The style is so popular that it doesn’t stand out since so many people have it.
+Cons of rustic landscape design: The style is so popular that it doesn’t stand out since so many people have it.

-Traditional Landscape Styles
+Traditional Landscape Design Style